 AsyncOS for Web assigns the following default actions for the Global Access Policy:

-- New application types default to Monitor. - New application behaviors, such as block file transfer within a particular application, default to Monitor. - New applications for an existing application type default to the application type default.
+- New Application Types default to Monitor. - New application behaviors, such as block file transfer within a particular application; defaults to Monitor. - New applications for an existing application type default to the Application Type's default.